Aalyahmonday/ytbplus/FAQ.md

 **_Hopefully, you will find the answer here!_**
 ***
-### Q: Are you the devloper of uYouPlus?
+### Q: Are you the developer of uYouPlus?
 - I'm just a guy who put all the tweaks which are used in uYouPlus into a YouTube IPA.
 Anyone can do that if they want to (see [Building - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Building)).
 - **In short**: _I'm not the developer of uYouPlus.
 All the developers in [Credits](https://github.com/qnblackcat/uYouPlus#credits) are the developer of uYouPlus._

 ##
 ### Q: I got the IPA.
 How do I install uYouPlus?
 ❖ There are many tools to sideload IPA to your phone.
 AltStore and Sideloadly are recommended.
 See [Installation - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Installation) for more info.
-Of course there are other alternatives, but I only cover AltStore and Sideloadly.
+Of course, there are other alternatives, but I only cover AltStore and Sideloadly.

 ##
 ### Q: Does it require jailbroken?